Facial Fat Grafting

 Ideal candidates for facial fat grafting surgery include healthy men and women who have lost volume and developed lines and depressions of the skin as they have grown older.
 In order to determine if facial fat grafting can provide the look you desire, one of our plastic surgeons will conduct a thorough exam of your facial features and contours.
 Cosmetic conditions that can be addressed and successfully corrected with fat grafting include:

 - “Marionette” lines

 - A hollowed look around the eyes

 Successful facial fat grafting requires that each patient maintain realistic surgical expectations.
-Clear doctor-patient communication with Dr. Zemmel and Dr. Dassoulas is also essential to achieving your individual aesthetic goals.
-Occasionally, Dr. Zemmel and Dr. Dassoulas may recommend an auxiliary facial procedure for a more comprehensive rejuvenation.
-Since smoking can compromise the results of facial fat grafting, our doctors recommend that patients stop smoking well before the date of their treatment.
+Clear doctor-patient communication with Dr. Zemmel and is also essential to achieving your individual aesthetic goals.
+Occasionally, Dr. Zemmel may recommend an auxiliary facial procedure for a more comprehensive rejuvenation.
+Since smoking can compromise the results of facial fat grafting, our doctor recommends that patients stop smoking well before the date of their treatment.

 After your surgeon has determined you to be a good candidate for facial fat grafting, they will provide detailed pre-operative instructions in preparation for your procedure.

 All facial fat grafting procedures are performed by Richmond Aesthetic Surgery’s plastic surgeons.
 Depending on the approach of your treatment, either deep sedation or general anesthesia will be administered by a Board Certified Anesthesiologist and Nurse Anesthetist.
 Facial fat grafting usually takes about one hour to complete and is considered an outpatient procedure.
 However, patients who are having other facial procedures performed simultaneously are occasionally required to stay overnight.

 Your Facial Fat Grafting Recovery